 Konza Prairie Nature Trail Loop is a 2.7 mile moderately trafficked loop trail located near Manhattan, Kansas that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, and trail running and is accessible from April until June.
+The trail is primarily used for hiking, walking, and trail running and is best used from April until June.

 Nature Trail Loop at the Konza Prairie is a 2.8 Mile loop takes you through the timber lined banks of Kings creek before you enter into the rolling Flint Hills tall grass prairie.
 A short spur takes to the Hokanson Homestead built in 1878.
 A trail guide is available at the trailhead that describes key points and geography of the Flint hills prairie.
 The trail is lined with limestone pea gravel or follows a service road that is either bare dirt or limestone gravel.